The importance of concrete can’t be overstated. It is the most widely used man-made material on the planet.

 So how do you get that “new car feel” for your old parking lot?

-Whether it is brand new asphalt, freshly seal coated, or existing lines that need to be re-painted, we do it all.
+Whether it is brand new asphalt, freshly seal coated concrete, or existing lines that need to be re-painted, we do it all.
 We have the equipment and personnel to complete the work in your off hours so we do not interrupt your operations.
-Restoring your parking lot to it’s original shine has never been easier.
+Restoring your Milwaukee parking lot to it’s original shine has never been easier.

-For a complete parking lot remodel, ask about including our power washing and concrete sealing services along with your parking lot striping job.
+For a complete parking lot remodel, ask about including our power washing and concrete sealing services along with your pavement striping job.
 You’ll be proud of your property once again.

 Caring for your parking lot or garage is a huge component of building maintenance.
 As mentioned in a previous post, it influences the first impression your customer has when they arrive at your facility.
 At Wahlen, we have over 40 years of experience keeping parking lots and garages in tip top shape and recommend the following schedule.